twallema/pySODM/docs/models.md

     * **tau** - (int/float) - optional - If `tau != None`, the model is simulated using a simple discrete timestepper with fixed timestep `tau`.
 Overrides the `method` and `rtol` arguments.

     * **output_timestep** - (int/float) - optional - Interpolate model output to every `output_timestep` timesteps.

-    * **warmup** - (float) - optional - Number of days to simulate prior to the simulation start.
-Usefull in epidemiological contexts when the time between the appearance of "patient zero" and the collection of data is be estimated.

     **Returns**